Employee attraction and retention for the care sector.

 Below are some steps we believe can assist in attracting new talent and enable employers to keep those valued workers in post.

-This is always a key driver for staff within the care sector which historically has always been seen as a lower paid sector.
+Pay is always a key driver for staff within the care sector which historically has always been seen as a lower paid sector.
 If you are able to offer competitive rates of pay – then make sure your target audience is aware of your pay.
 Think about what other benefits you could include in employee benefit schemes in addition to their salary.
-Explain in job postings how they can achieve a work life balance and still obtain a full-time salary (long days and rostered days off).
+Explain in job postings how they can achieve a work life balance and still obtain a full-time salary.

 This is of particular importance to those working in the care sector.
 They want to know that their professional standing is protected and they have clear guidelines and protocols in place and support from a strong leadership team.
 To ensure you can attract and retain good care sector workers it is important to show how you continuously strive for improvements in your organisation.